LGVProd/holbertonschool-shell/basics/README.md

-For now, we have a script that tells you which directory you are working in
+-Added script that tells you which directory you are working in -Added script that lists the current directory's content